bytefish/bytefish.de/blog/aspnetcore_rebac.md

 }
 ```

-Don't try to be to clever and just add it at the top of every method invocation you'd like to see in `Trace` mode.
+Don't try to be to clever and just add the method call at the top of every method invocation, that you'd like to see in `Trace` mode.
+No AOP with me!

 ```csharp
 // Licensed under the MIT license.
 See LICENSE file in the project root for full license information.